Does Oral NAD+ Work as Well as Injectable? Here’s What to Know

 Regulating Insulin and Blood Sugar

-Magnesium is closely tied to your body’s ability to manage blood sugar and use insulin effectively[6].
+Magnesium is closely tied to your body’s ability to manage blood sugar and use insulin[6].
 Low magnesium levels can contribute to insulin resistance, making blood sugar harder to control and increasing the risk of type 2 diabetes[6].
 Supplementing with magnesium chloride can help your body respond better to insulin, reduce inflammation and support healthier metabolism — especially if you’re dealing with diabetes or related conditions[6]

 Health Benefits of Magnesium Chloride